CAI is directed by SUNY Distinguished Professors David Felder (Birge-Cary Professor of Music)

 Visionary arts leader Janne Sirén is the Peggy Pierce Elfvin Director of Buffalo’s Albright-Knox Art Gallery.
 A dynamic, passionate advocate for the arts and an accomplished art historian, Sirén was named director of the Albright-Knox Art Gallery in 2013.
 At the time of his appointment in Buffalo, he was serving as director of Finland’s Helsinki Art Museum, one of the largest cultural institutions in the Nordic region.
 Previously, Sirén was director of the Tampere Art Museum in southern Finland, and taught courses in modern and contemporary art, aesthetics, museology, and critical theory in the Hebrew University of Jerusalem Department of Art History.

-Director, Burchfield Penney Art Center
+Former Director, Burchfield Penney Art Center

-Executive director of the Burchfield Penney Art Center and a research professor at the SUNY Buffalo State.
+Executive director of the Burchfield Penney Art Center and a research professor at the SUNY Buffalo State until July 2017.
 Prior to assuming the position at Burchfield in 2012, Bannon served as the seventh director of the George Eastman House International Museum of Photography and Film, located in Rochester, N.Y.
 During his 16-year tenure at the Eastman House, he developed three postgraduate programs and created alliances with museums, universities and collectors’ clubs throughout the United States.
 He also facilitated many of the most well-attended exhibitions in the museum’s 65-year history.
 In addition, he oversaw the digitization of collections and social-media campaigns to share Eastman House’s unparalleled collections with the world.

 Executive Vice President, John R. Oishei Foundation